rotki/rotki/docs/api.rst

 Request transactions event decoding
 =======================================

-.. http:post:: /api/(version)/blockchains/evm/transactions
+.. http:put:: /api/(version)/blockchains/evm/transactions

    .. note::
       This endpoint can also be queried asynchronously by using ``"async_query": true``

-   Doing a POST on the evm transactions endpoint will request a decoding of the given transactions and generation of decoded events.
+   Doing a PUT on the evm transactions endpoint will request a decoding of the given transactions and generation of decoded events.
 That basically entails querying the transaction receipts for each transaction hash and then decoding all events.
 If events are already queried and ignore_cache is true they will be deleted and requeried.

    **Example Request**:

    .. http:example:: curl wget httpie python-requests

-      POST /api/1/blockchains/evm/transactions HTTP/1.1
+      PUT /api/1/blockchains/evm/transactions HTTP/1.1
       Host: localhost:5042
       Content-Type: application/json;charset=UTF-8